margie-ynm/Portfolio/README.md

 ## Description

 _This is the site's homepage.
-It entails an about me section, an image, and as well as a list of projects I have created.
-Each project heading contains a link for it. description of your application.
-Its purpose and usage._
+It entails an about me section, an image representative of me, and as well as a list of projects I have created.
+Each project heading contains a link for it._

 ## Setup/Installation Requirements